danielgavrilov/techsoc/README.md

 - `end_time` - Everything that applies to `start_time`, plus: always specify an end time if there is a start time (even try to estimate how long an event will be), because calendars are auto-generated from these events.

 - `facebook_id` - The ID of the Facebook event.
 This is easily extractable from the URL (`facebook.com/events/<facebook_id>`) of the Facebook event, and it's always an integer.
+Please only include the integer, not the whole URL.

 - `actions` - If an event requires tickets, this is where you put the link to where to get them (usually EventBrite).
 There can be multiple actions & each requires a `label` & `url`.
 See `_events/brumhack-3.0.md` for an example.